RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser. No. 66510/README.md

 After cleaning, the top and bottom covers look much better.
 There are several cable burn marks (and marks in general) on the covers.
 I will leave these as they are, as they do not significantly affect the aesthetics.
 Removing some of the marks was quite hard, and had to be handled with isopropanol.

 Below are some picture of the covers after cleaning—but before retrobrighting.
-As can be seen from the picture, the covers have yellowed in many places.
+As can be seen from the picture, the covers is severely yellowed in many places.

 <p align="center">
     <img src="Images/Case_07.jpeg" alt="Description" width="800">